TimoninaDaria/Subfamily-Specific-Sidechain-Orientations/README.md

 score to print in RESULT-files (10, by default)

-ref=\<string\>                      \# Set the reference protein by its name in the FASTA alignment (default is the firs protein)
+ref=\<string\>                      \# Set the reference protein by its name in the FASTA alignment (default is the first protein)